 Last but certainly not least, it’s important for motorcycle technicians to have good communication skills.
 Technicians spend much of their time working with equipment hands-on, yet an important element of their job is communicating with their customers and peers.

 When customers have questions or concerns, they often go right to the technician.
 A successful technician knows how to put their customers at ease when they feel stressed and provide as much information as possible so they feel informed about the repair process.
-Additionally, they are able to work with their leaders and coworkers in harmony, which in turn creates a pleasant work environment.
+Additionally, they can work with their leaders and coworkers in harmony, which can help foster a pleasant work environment.